mindspore-ai/docs/tutorials/experts/source_en/infer/inference.md

     - Open Neural Network Exchange is an open format built to represent machine learning models.
     - It is generally used to transfer models between different frameworks or used on the inference engine ([TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/api/python_api/index.html)).
     - Currently, the models supported for export are Resnet50, YOLOv3_darknet53, YOLOv4 and BERT.
 These models can be used on [ONNX Runtime](https://onnxruntime.ai/).
-- AIR
-    - Ascend Intermediate Representation is an open file format defined by Huawei for machine learning.
-    - It adapts to Huawei AI processors well and is generally used to execute inference tasks on Ascend 310.

 ## Inference Execution